 - By still failing to pay taxes, the IRS could file tax evasion charges against you, which will result in jail time.

 If you cannot pay your taxes, the IRS doesn’t accept this an excuse not to pay at all.
 With many programs available to help you pay your tax bill, there should be no reason to not pay.However there is help.
 Before the IRS places a lien or levy on your property, it is best to contact an experienced tax attorney who will negotiate on your behalf to help pay your taxes.
-The Houston tax attorneys at Pro Tax Councel are prepared to work with you to make sure you don’t have to go through this situation.
-Contact us today for a free consultation.
+The Houston tax attorneys at Pro Tax Counsel are prepared to work with you to make sure you don’t have to go through this situation.